khornlund/severstal-steel-defect-detection/README.rst

 Targets
 ~~~~~~~
 I treated this as 4-class classification (no background class).
 If a pixel was predicted to have
-two kinds of detects, the lower predictions were removed in post-processing.
+two kinds of detects, the lower confidence predictions were removed in post-processing.

 Optimizer
 ~~~~~~~~~